zack314/VibeVoice/README.md

 **A:** The volume of Chinese data in our training set is significantly smaller than the English data.
 Additionally, certain special characters (e.g., Chinese quotation marks) may occasionally cause pronunciation issues.

 #### Q6: Instability of cross-lingual transfer.
-**A:** The model does exhibit strong cross-lingual transfer capabilities, including the preservation of accents, but its performance can be instable.
+**A:** The model does exhibit strong cross-lingual transfer capabilities, including the preservation of accents, but its performance can be unstable.
 This is an emergent ability of the model that we have not specifically optimized.
 It's possible that a satisfactory result can be achieved through repeated sampling.

 ## Risks and limitations